It’s never too early to start!

-A: It’s important to realize that farmers’ markets are closely networked groups of hard-working farmers and entrepreneurs.
-When a market invites a new member to join, each member is essentially inviting that person to join a key component of their business for 3-6 months.
-Consequently, the decision is made very cautiously.
-They will be looking for outgoing, professional people with excellent social skills, a solid business plan, sufficient capacity, and no big red flags.
-(Red flags might include an appearance of being over-extended or too inexperienced for the demands of that market, a reputation for being difficult, a history of quitting other markets, or an inability to follow the application process properly, for example.)
+- A: Farmers’ markets are closely networked groups of hard-working farmers and entrepreneurs.
+When a market invites a new member to join, each member is essentially inviting that person to join a key component of their business for 3 to 6 months.
+The decision is made very cautiously.
+Here is some of what markets are looking for:

-A: This is standard.
-It means that you won’t be a full member of the market for the first year, which probably means you can’t vote regarding issues the market is deciding, and you can’t expect to automatically be invited back.
+- A: This is standard.
+It means you won’t be a full member of the market for the first year.
+That probably means you can’t vote on market issues.
+It may also mean you can’t expect to automatically be invited back.
 If you do a great job during your first year, and are invited to become a full member, then you will have a secure spot at the market, as long as you continue to fulfill the requirements.

 Q: I was rejected from a local market, and it seems unfair.
 What can I do to fight the decision?

-Q: There’s already a vendor selling the same type of product as I do at the market I want to join.
+Q: There’s already a vendor selling the same product at the market.
 Does that mean I won’t be considered?

-A: Not at all.
-In fact, most markets prefer to have multiple vendors for products, whenever space permits.
-A market that has a long-term vendor of organic blueberries may welcome a vendor of conventional or high bush blueberries, for example, or a market with several mixed vegetable farms may welcome another.
-However, if there are just 2 spaces available, and the markets shoppers have been clamoring for goat meat and yeast bread (for example), the market members will prioritize new vendors with those desired products.
+- A: Not at all.
+Most markets prefer to have multiple vendors for products.
+A market that has a long-term vendor of organic blueberries may welcome a vendor of conventional or high bush blueberries.
+Or a market with several mixed vegetable farms may welcome another.
+Keep in mind that markets have space limitations.
+Market members prioritize new vendors with products that shoppers are asking for.

 Q: Do I have to have insurance?

-A: Yes.
-Unfortunately, one aspect of life in the 21st century is that anyone can be sued at any time.
-You might possibly find a market that doesn’t require proof of liability insurance but if you value having a roof over your head and some money in the bank account, and don’t relish lying awake at night pondering financial ruin, just consider liability insurance a necessary cost of doing business and fully inform your agent of what you are doing, to get the right coverage.
+- A: Yes.
+Liability insurance is a necessary cost of doing business.
+Fully inform your agent of what you are doing, and get the right coverage.
 (And while you’re at it, talk to your agent about increasing your “medical payments” coverage in your liability policy.
 It will probably only cost you a few bucks a year, but will increase your coverage dramatically, and smartly.)

 Q: There’s a flea market in a nearby community and to sell there all I have to do is sign up for a table.
 Why is it harder to join the farmers’ market?

-A: Farmers’ markets are operated collectively by the farmers/vendors.
+- A: Farmers’ markets are operated collectively by the farmers and vendors.
 A market builds its reputation over time, by providing consistently high-quality products and customer service.
-Anyone accepted into the market will thereafter be benefiting from the years of work the market members have done to build a customer base, so the market members must be careful to ensure newcomers meet their standards.
+Anyone accepted into the market benefits from the years of work the market members have done to build a customer base, so the market members must be careful to ensure newcomers meet their standards.
 Additionally, most farmers’ markets carry liability insurance that requires them to verify that all vendors are compliant with food safety regulations, which requires a more formal application process than is required to sell non-food items in a flea-market type setting.
 (See this page for the state law defining what a farmers’ market is.)

 Q: I sell a non-agricultural product that seems like a good match for a farmers’ market.
 Will I be accepted?

-A: It depends.
-Some markets are big enough to have spaces for crafters (potters, artists, etc.) Many markets do not have space to devote to non-agricultural products, however, or may have rules disallowing non-ag products.
+- A: It depends.
+Some markets are big enough to have spaces for crafters, potters, artists, etc. Many markets do not have space to devote to non-agricultural products, or they may have rules disallowing non-ag products.
 You’ll need to ask around.
-(You should also consider signing up for guest vendor spaces at various markets, which can be an even better option for non-food vendors, since markets tend to see the same shoppers every week.)
+Also consider signing up for guest vendor spaces at various markets.
+This can be an even better option for non-food vendors, because markets tend to see the same shoppers every week.